congson95dev/regov-pop-quiz-backend-s-v1/README.md

 `python3 manage.py migrate`

-Now, you need to create a new user:
+Now, you need to create a new admin:

-`python3 manage.py createsuperuser`
+`python3 manage.py createdefaultadmin`

 Run server:

 `python3 manage.py runserver`

-After finished, you can go to home page `127.0.0.1/8000` to try login
+After finished, you can go to home page `127.0.0.1:8000` to try login

 Now, you are good to go

+# Additional Info that you might want to know

+For framework, i'm using django rest framework

+For database, i'm using postgres

+For authenticate, i'm using jwt of "djoser"

+You can try to create a new student by running API `127.0.0.1:8000/auth/users/` or `Register User` in postman collection

+Admin account and Student account will have difference permission on each API.

 I've post my postman collection in this repo, you can check in `Regov Quiz.postman_collection.json`

+I'm resolve about handle concurrent requests from multiple users by using transaction.